mbabynames search ✿

 Moses Wade

-"noble and strong" (Moses) meets "river crossing" (Wade).
+"drawn from the water" (Moses) meets "river crossing" (Wade).
 The combination reads as complete.
 Neither name overshadows the other.
 Wade (1 syllable) provides a firm close after the longer Moses.

 Moses Quinn